-SG Report on the Work of the Organization 2023 – for DGACM editing – Draft 6 (ii)
+Report of the Secretary-General on the work of the Organization

-3 chapters

-Peace & Security

-Humanitarian Assistance

-Drugs, Crime & Terrorism

-Peace & Security

-CONTEXT
+Maintenance of international peace and security

+Context

-Peace and security are threatened by the evolving nature of conflict, shrinking civic space, mis/disinformation, hate speech, unregulated cyberspace, the climate emergency, and the rollback of women’s rights.
-We also see the highest levels of geostrategic competition in decades.
+Peace and security are threatened by the evolving nature of conflict, shrinking civic space, mis- and disinformation, hate speech, unregulated cyberspace, the climate emergency and the rollback of women’s rights.
+We are also seeing the highest levels of geostrategic competition in decades.
 While these trends have been present for some time, the war in Ukraine has sharpened global divisions among Member States.
-This environment undermines the effectiveness of the global peace and security architecture, while challenging our ability to prevent, manage and mitigate conflicts and assist with peace agreements.
-To chart a path forward, we need a renewed commitment to multilateralism and the United Nations Charter, as called for in the UN75 Declaration and my report on Our Common Agenda.
-My proposal for a New Agenda for Peace outlines a vision for multilateral action for peace and security.
+This environment undermines the effectiveness of the global peace and security architecture and challenges our ability to prevent, manage and mitigate conflicts and assist with peacemaking.
+To chart a path forward, we need a renewed commitment to multilateralism and the Charter of the United Nations, as called for in the declaration on the commemoration of the seventy-fifth anniversary of the United Nations and my report on Our Common Agenda.
+My proposed New Agenda for Peace outlines a vision for multilateral action for peace and security.

-KEY OBJECTIVES
+Key objectives

-We support Member States with a range of activities for international peace and security, grounded in the principles of the Charter and the mandates of the General Assembly and the Security Council.
-Our political, peacemaking, peacebuilding, and peacekeeping efforts aim to prevent and manage conflicts, respond to political crises, and address emerging threats.
-We also work to advance women’s and youth’s participation in political and peace processes, and to prevent and address conflict-related sexual violence, violations of children’s rights in armed conflict, sexual exploitation and abuse, as well as genocide and atrocity crimes more generally.
+We support Member States through a range of international peace and security activities, grounded in the principles of the Charter and the mandates of the General Assembly and the Security Council.
+Our political, peacemaking, peacebuilding and peacekeeping efforts are aimed at preventing and managing conflicts, responding to political crises and addressing emerging threats.
+We also work to advance women’s and youth participation in political and peace processes and to prevent and address conflict-related sexual violence, violations of children’s rights in armed conflict, sexual exploitation and abuse, and genocide and atrocity crimes more generally.

-KEY OUTCOMES
+Key outcomes

 Prevention, management and resolution of conflicts

 As global peace and security deteriorate, we increased our efforts to prevent, manage and resolve conflicts and promote sustainable peace, including through 41 special political missions and offices and 12 peacekeeping operations.
-The Secretary-General’s special representatives and envoys worked with conflict parties to achieve ceasefires and political settlements.
+The special representatives and envoys of the Secretary-General worked with conflict parties to achieve ceasefires and political settlements.
 In Yemen, a United Nations-brokered truce delivered tangible benefits to the Yemeni people and enabled the parties to discuss the de-escalation of hostilities.
 In Libya, we supported inclusive consultations with stakeholders on overcoming the protracted political impasse and holding national elections.
-In Lebanon, our peacekeeping mission supported stability, including with support to a regular tripartite forum.
+In Lebanon, our peacekeeping mission supported stability, including through support to a regular tripartite forum.
 In Abyei, we assisted efforts to improve intercommunal relations.
-The United Nations mission in Colombia expanded its peacebuilding support as requested by the new Government and accompanied the resumed peace talks between the Government and the National Liberation Army.
-In the Central African Republic, we supported the Government-led peace process that contributed to dialogue and the dissolution of armed groups.
+In Colombia, the United Nations mission expanded its peacebuilding support, as requested by the new Government, and accompanied the resumed peace talks between the Government and the Ejército de Liberación Nacional (National Liberation Army).
+In the Central African Republic, we supported the government-led peace process that contributed to dialogue and the dissolution of armed groups.